kyma-incubator/compass/docs/discovery-components/02-application-resource-discovery-components.md

-# Discovering Application APIs and Events
+# Application APIs and Events Discovery

-Just like with applications (also called _systems_), there are two ways for Compass to find out the APIs and events provided by an application - they can be registered **manually** via the Director GraphQL API, or they can be **automatically** discovered, if they have the appropriate webhook for that.
+Similarly to the applications (systems) discovery, there are a couple of ways, in which Compass finds the APIs and events provided by an application:
+- **Manually** - Register APIs and events via the Director's GraphQL API.
+- **Automatically** - Discovered automatically if they have an appropriate webhook for that.

 The ORD Aggregator component takes care of that discovery.
 It is modeled as a Kubernetes CronJob.
-It periodically synchronizes the available APIs, events, and specifications of a given application, with the actually available ones - it is assumed that the actual state is dynamic, and for example, APIs can be made available, or removed, and that should not require manual updates on Compass side.
+It periodically synchronizes the available APIs, events, and specifications of a given application with the actually available ones.
+Presumably, the actual state is dynamic and APIs are made available (or removed) automatically, and this does not require manual updates on Compass side.

 ## Resource Discovery Aggregator
-The aggregator processes all applications on one CronJob run.
-If the application has a webhook for resource discovery, the aggregator synchronizes the application's vendors, bundles, packages, their API and event definitions along with their specifications.
-By synchronize it's meant that the required resources are created or removed from the Compass database.
+The aggregator processes all applications at one CronJob run.
+If the application has a webhook for resource discovery, the aggregator synchronizes the application's vendors, bundles, packages, their APIs, and event definitions along with their specifications.
+That is, the required resources are either created or removed from the Compass database.

 ### ORD Webhooks
-The webhook called from the Aggregator is a standard Compass webhook.
-It returns a list of the so-called _Resource Discovery Documents_.
+The webhook that is called by the Aggregator is a standard Compass webhook.
+It returns a list of documents called Resource Discovery (RD) Documents.
-Each RD Document contains a list of bundles, API and event definitions.
-Then, in order to fetch the specifications of the APIs and events, the Aggregator can use different access strategies:
+Each RD Document contains a list of bundles, APIs, and event definitions.
+Then, to fetch the specifications of the APIs and events, the Aggregator uses different access strategies:
-* Open - indicates that the document is not secured
+- Open - Indicates that the document is not secured.
-* CMP mTLS - indicates that the document can be accessed with Compass' Externally issued certificate
+- CMP mTLS - Indicates that the document can be accessed with Compass's externally issued certificate.

 ## Resource Discovery Service

-The ORD Service component is developed in a separate GitHub [repository](https://github.com/kyma-incubator/ord-service).
+The ORD Service component is developed in a separate GitHub repository at [ORD Service](https://github.com/kyma-incubator/ord-service).

-It exposes is a read-only OData API for the applications' information available in Compass - application vendors, bundles, packages, API and event definitions.
+It exposes an OData API that fetches read-only information about the applications that are available in Compass.
+The inoframtion includes application vendors, bundles, packages, APIs, and event definitions.